denyssheremet/Meta-Model-Training/features.md

 Chunking the Frame Training:
 The user gets a statement or idea, and needs to chunk the idea up, down, or laterally.

-Enriched Language Training 1 (Beginner):
-The user sees a sentence or paragraph, and needs to determine the main used modalities.

-Enriched Language Training 2 (Intermediate):
-The user sees a statement and a modality, and needs to reformulate the statement to include the modality.

-Enriched Language Training 3 (Expert):
-The user sees a statement and 1, 2, or 3 submodalities, and needs to reformulate the statement to include all of the submodalities.

 Meta Programs Training 1 (Beginner):
 The user sees a meta program or MBTI element, and needs to formulate a question to find out someone's meta program.